 Basil Preservation Tactic #1: Pesto.
 This glorious green goop does a marvelous job of keeping that basil flavor alive for months in the freezer.
-There are many recipes and methods.
+There are many recipes a

 The traditional mortar and pestle method is great for small batches, but for large scale pesto preservation the food processor is the answer.
 Don’t skimp on the ingredients; fresh basil deserves good extra virgin olive oil, quality imported cheese, fresh pine nuts (from the bulk section at T&C), and Betsey Wittick’s garlic (Laughing Crow Farm, at the Farmers Market).
 Betsey offers several different varieties or garlic that range from spicy to mellow; allowing you to customize your pesto to your taste.